turingschool/backend-curriculum-site/module2/lessons/handling_requests.md

 - Explain the four pieces of information that `rails routes` give us.
 - In a Rails app, what is an "action"?
 - Where does Rails look for a view by default?
+- Which helpful objects can we view in pry in both our views and controllers?

 ### More Reading